CTalvio/lemmytrixposter/README.md

 - Pixiv user token
 - Danbooru API key

-Edit `matrixposter.toml` to cofigure matrixposter.
+Edit `lemmytrixposter.toml` to cofigure matrixposter.
 Comments with further instruction can be found within the file next to each config option.

 ### Matrix-commander